Special Vehicles in UtahCompare Car Insurance Quotes in 3 Steps

 The Utah Department of Natural Resources offers more information on the subject of OHVs.

-Only trailers that weigh more than 750 pounds must be registered.
+Only trailers that weigh more than 750 pounds must be registered with the Utah Division of Motor Vehicles (DMV).
 But it's a good idea to register any trailer, in case of theft or loss.

 Registration fees depend on how old your trailer is.
 A title costs $6.00.Other Topics in This Section